asyncapi/website/pages/docs/community/styleguide/inclusive-language.md

 ## 4. Slang free language

 While framing the documentation, we must ensure that we are not including any vulgar language even if those are included indirectly in our work.
-Often we don’t realize that slang words are included within phrases which have don’t have collaborative slang meanings.
+We should be mindful of inadvertently including slang words within phrases that may have unintended or inappropriate connotations.
 Some examples include -
 - Using “simple” or “easy" instead of “no-brainer”.
 - Using "simple" or "straightforward" instead of "easy-peasy".